 Many startup operators worry that bad credit shuts the door on funding.
 In reality, lenders weigh more than just personal credit.
 They also evaluate:

-Business credit (if established)
+Business credit (if available)

 Bank statements and cash flow